 Ask yourself what you hope to accomplish by investing in the stock market.
 A few examples of investment goals might include:

-- Growing investment earnings so it can cover your retirement, or
+- Growing investment earnings so they can cover your retirement; or

 - Saving money for a specific goal.

 As you list out your goals, make sure you have the extra money to invest on a regular basis, while also having cash set aside for emergencies.
 If you have a lot of credit card debt or other high-interest debt, you might even consider paying it off before you begin investing.
 After all, the average credit card interest rate is currently over 16% — and you might not get an investment return anywhere close to that.